News|Articles|February 12, 2026

 Large health care corporations control the American health care system.
 The 3 largest pharmacy benefit managers (PBMs) manage approximately 80% of prescription drug claims, and 3 prescription drug wholesalers control 98% of US drug distribution, according to a news release announcing the bill.
 These corporate entities are vertically integrated, meaning a lone company can own or control every part of the health care supply chain—from health insurance companies and PBMs to pharmacists and other health care professionals.1-3

-The news release explained that, by controlling both the company that pays for health care services (eg, a health insurer) and also the entity that sets the prices for those health care services (eg, a health care provider), these corporations may be steering business to their own affiliates, evading laws intended to restrict corporate profiteering, or using providers they employ to boost government payments and pad their bottom lines.1-3
+The news release said that, by controlling both the company that pays for health care services (eg, a health insurer) and the entity that sets the prices for those health care services (eg, a health care provider), these corporations may be steering business to their own affiliates, evading laws intended to restrict corporate profiteering, or using providers they employ to boost government payments and pad their bottom lines.1-3

-• Prohibit a parent company from owning a medical provider or management services organization and a PBM or an insurer;
+• Prohibit a parent company from owning a medical provider or management services organization and a PBM or an insurer

-• Prohibit a parent company of a prescription drug or medical device wholesaler from owning a medical provider or management services organization;
+• Prohibit a parent company of a prescription drug or medical device wholesaler from owning a medical provider or management services organization

-• Require that a company violating these conflicts of interest come into compliance within 1 year of the bill’s enactment;
+• Require that a company violating these conflicts of interest come into compliance within 1 year of the bill’s enactment

-• Create automatic penalties if a company fails to comply in a timely manner, including disgorgement of profits and forced sales of assets;
+• Create automatic penalties if a company fails to comply in a timely manner, including disgorgement of profits and forced sales of assets

-• Allow the FTC and DOJ to review and block future actions that would recreate the conflicts of interest prevented by the bill.
+• Allow the FTC and DOJ to review and block future actions that would recreate the conflicts of interest prevented by the bill

 REFERENCES

-1. Warren, Hawley Introduce Bipartisan Bill to Break Up Big Medicine.
+1. Warren, Hawley introduce bipartisan bill to break up Big Medicine.
 News release.
 Elizabeth Warren.
 February 10, 2026.
 Accessed February 12, 2026. https://www.warren.senate.gov/newsroom/press-releases/warren-hawley-introduce-bipartisan-bill-to-break-up-big-medicine

-2. 119th Congress (2025–2026) 2D Session.
-Break Up Big Medicine Act (2026, February 10).
+2. Break Up Big Medicine Act, S 3822, 119th Congress (2026).
 Accessed February 12, 2026. https://www.warren.senate.gov/imo/media/doc/break_up_big_medicine_act.pdf

-3. Break up big medicine.
+3. Break Up Big Medicine.
 Accessed February 12, 2026. https://www.breakupbigmedicine.com/

 Latest CME